Those who cannot remember the past are condemned to repeat it.

 George Santayana

 At first, he doesn't even know that he is Ilya.
 He wakes up one evening in a train station, unable to remember anything about himself, including his own name.
 As he searches for someone – anyone – who might know who he is, he encounters Katerinya, a young writer, who takes an interest in his predicament and offers to help.
-She takes him in, and although strangers, they discover that they have a natural affinity that blurs the line between friendship and attraction.
+She takes him in, and although strangers, they soon develop a mutual affection that blossoms into love.

 Over the course of a 24 year love affair, buffeted by political and religious intrigue, two epidemics, and a civil war, Ilya and Katerinya finally figure out who he really is ... or was.
 But it's not what either had expected.